 Oloroso is aged in the absence of flor, in an oxidative way and starts from a selection of heavier musts than a Fino or Manzanilla (sometimes a second pressing of grapes).
 Traditionally the base wines would be evaluated after fermentation in casks, but as nowadays this is done in steel containers so there is much less variation.
-To create an Oloroso the base wine will be fortified to 17 or 18 degrees.
-Due to evaporation known as merma (about 3-5% in volume each year), the resulting Oloroso will be more concentrated and around 20-24 degrees.
+To create an Oloroso the base wine will be fortified to 17 or 18 degrees which makes it impossible for flor yeasts to survive in these casks.
+Due to evaporation known as merma (about 3-5% in volume each year), the resulting Oloroso will grow more concentrated and around 20-24 degrees.

 Oloroso means fragrant and the best examples will display dried fruits, leather, polished wood and exotic spices

 Traditionally, after fermentation, the base wines would be classified with specific signs on the cask, according to their finesse.
 Good, delicate wines suited for biological ageing were given a raya, a stick or vertical line.
 For particularly excellent base wines, the cellarmaster would add a little wave to form a palma, a palm branch.
 Slightly heavier wines more suited for oxidative ageing are given a circular mark ‘o’.
 Courser, less balanced base wines would be given two or more rayas.
 These will age as olorosos of lesser quality, used for blending purposes.